 - considering the introduction of extra planning controls to preserve the special character of our conservation areas

-- Please click here Pre-application form for further information on this service.
+- Please read the Advice and Guidance page for further information on this service.

 For further information contact

 designates and reviews conservation area boundaries

 prepares and publishes conservation area character appraisals to explain the special interest of the conservation areas

 - Find out if a property is in a Conservation Area or has Article 4(2) Direction: